 The three hydro dams in the catchment are fitted with Borland Lift fish passes.
-In 2021 the lifts operated 3 times daily (up from the 2 per day prior) but there are occasional breakdowns caused by mechanical faults (e.g. August 2020).
+Since 2021 they have operated 3 times daily (up from the 2 per day prior) and this is written into the CAR licences, but there are occasional breakdowns caused by mechanical faults (e.g. August 2020).
 SSE are generally quick to respond to any fish passage issues.
+Based on temperature monitoring and general observations, it does not seem that extending the period the fish passes are active would provide any further benefit to fish.